brittneyleighb/fortran-fibonacci-spiral/README.md

 # fortran-fibonacci-spiral
-A Fibonacci Spiral using modern Fortran.
+A Fibonacci Spiral using modern Fortran in comparison to old Fortran (77 version).